isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended.
-Support for this type of configuration was removed in the 1.7.10 release, including the ``Logging`` object; its previous content, the list of loggers, must now be inside the ``Dhcp4`` object.
+   In the current Kea release it is still possible to specify configurations of multiple modules within a single configuration file, but this is not recommended; support for this was removed in Kea 1.7.10, including the ``Logging`` object.
+Its previous content, the list of loggers, must now be inside the ``Dhcp4`` object.

 The ``Dhcp4`` configuration starts with the ``"Dhcp4": {`` line and ends